People sometimes use shady tactics to bring down a rival website by plunging its rankings. A negative SEO attack can achieve this.

-Negative SEO is a series of practices to lower the ranking of your website in the search engine results done most probably by your competitors or someone that want you seeing financial or branding loses.
+Negative SEO is a series of practices to lower your website’s ranking in the search engine results done most probably by your competitors or someone who wants you to see financial or branding losses.

-In most cases, negative SEO is achieved by creating bad links.
-But there are also many other techniques that may cause the downwards of your website ranking.
+In most cases, negative SEO is achieved by creating wrong links.
+But many other techniques may cause the downwards of your website ranking.

 - Hacking your website.

 - Remove quality backlinks from your website.